nioo-knaw/cloud-genomics/setup.md

 title: Setup
 ---

-This workshop is designed to be run on pre-imaged Amazon Web Services (AWS) instances.
+This workshop is designed to be run on a pre-imaged on the SURFsara HPC.
 All the software and data used in the workshop are hosted on an Amazon Machine Image (AMI).
 For information about how to use the workshop materials, see the
-[setup instructions](http://www.datacarpentry.org/genomics-workshop/setup/) on the main workshop page.
+[setup instructions](https://nioo-knaw.github.io/2019-02-05-wageningen-genomics/#setup) on the main workshop page.

-Windows users should also download and install [PuTTY](http://www.putty.org/).